Continuous Hochschild Cohomology and Formality: Continuous formality theorems for manifolds

 where $\bar B \in \mathcal A^{2,0}(X)$ is the complex conjugate to $B$.
 It is endowed with the Dorfman bracket which is continued to $\Gamma(\Lambda^* L_B)$ to yield a graded Lie-bracket on that space.
 The differential on $\Gamma(\Lambda^* L_B)$ is induced by the Chevalley-Eilenberg differential for the Lie-algebroid $\bar L_B$ (using $\bar L_B = L_B^*$ by means of the scalar product).
 There is an isomorphism of vector bundles

 (and similar for their conjugates).
-Note that $\phi$ is in general not a morphism of Lie-algebroids (it is compatible with anchors though).
+Note that $\phi$ is in general not a morphism of Lie-algebroids.
 Using $\phi$, we may transport the Lie-algebroid structure to $L = T^{1,0} \oplus (T^{0,1})^*$.
 Denote the resulting Lie-bracket on $L$ by $[-,-]_B$ while the untwisted one is denoted by $[-,-]$.
 They are related by the following formula: \begin{nalign} [X + \xi, Y + \eta]_B = [X + \xi, Y + \eta] + \bar \partial \bar B(X,Y,-). \end{nalign} The induced B-twisted differential on $\Gamma(\Lambda^* L)[-1]$ has the form

 where $d$ denotes the untwisted differential.
-On the right hand side, the by $B$-twisted differential on $\text{HC}_{\text{cont}}(\mathcal A_B)$ takes a similar form:
+On the right hand side, the by $B$-twisted differential on $\HC(\mathcal A_B)$ takes a similar form:

 which can be seen from Definition \ref{DefResolutionCurved}.
 The key fact which we are going to use is that the usual $HKR$-map (of untwisted dg-Lie algebras)

 fulfills $l_0([a,b]) = [l_0(a),l_0(b)]$ whenever either $a$ or $b$ is contained in which can be seen from a local computation.
 Thus, it is also true that $l_0$ defines a map of $B$-twisted complexes